Long Division Remainder

 Now we deal with the next digit of the dividend by "carrying it down":

 While it appears we're out of digits in the dividend, we're not.
 Looks like we had an extra emergency supply in the basement.
 We can stick a decimal point onto the end and as many zeros as we need to the right of that.
-Remember to write the decimal point in the quotient, also.
+Remember to write the decimal point in the quotient, too.
 Then we can "carry down" any extra zeros:

 We see 4 fits into 20 an even 5 times, so we can write the appropriate number in the appropriate place: